Editing VM CPUs and RAM

 - The maximum amount of RAM available for a single VM varies, depending on region.

-- For Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud.
+- For Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.
 VMs – The minimum supported RAM is 2048 MB (2 GB).

 - Click Save.